What are the penalties for driving with a suspended Texas drivers license?

-If I have a suspended Houston, Texas drivers license because I declined a chemical test or because I was convicted of DWI, then what are the penalties for driving while my license is suspended?
+If you have a suspended Texas drivers license because you declined a chemical test or because you were convicted of DWI, the penalties can vary.